arangodb/docs/3.8/graphs-custom-pregel.md

 ["quote-splice", list]
 ```

-`quote`/`quote-splice` copies/splices its parameter verbatim into its output.
+`quote`/`quote-splice` copies/splices its parameter verbatim into its output, without evaluating them.
 `quote-splice` fails if it is called in a context where it can not splice into
 something, for example at top-level.